MMV-Lab/MMV-RegionSeg/README.md

 ### Adjusting Tolerance

-A **slider** below the image loading button allows you to set the gray value tolerance (range: **1–50**):
+Use the **slider** below the image loading button to set the gray-value tolerance (0%–100% of the dynamic range):

-- **Low tolerance**: May result in incomplete region filling.
+- **Low tolerance** → risk of incomplete region filling.
-- **High tolerance**: May include undesired regions.
+- **High tolerance** → risk of including undesired regions.

-> ⚠️ Choosing the right tolerance often requires trial and error.
+> ⚠️ The optimal tolerance often requires some experimentation.

 ---

+### Definition of the Footprint

+Use the **dropdown list** to select the footprint for `skimage.segmentation.flood`.
+See also: [Flood Fill].

+- **6 neighbors** → Only voxels directly adjacent in X, Y, and Z are considered.
+- **18 neighbors** → Includes voxels diagonally adjacent along faces and edges.
+- **26 neighbors** → All neighboring voxels are included.

+---

 ### Selecting Seed Points

 Click **"Select seed points"** to activate a new **points layer** in Napari.
-You can then define seed points by clicking directly in the viewer.
+You can then define seed points directly in the viewer.

 - Each seed point is visualized.
-- Multiple seed points added in one step are treated as a single class.
+- Multiple seed points defined in one step are treated as one class.
 - Use Napari’s **Layer Controls** to move or delete seed points.

 ---